I provide links to most of the information you require.

 propolis in the honey bee colony;

-2.6 able to give an elementary description of how the honey bee colony
+2.6 able to give an elementary description of the way in which the honey bee colony

 2.10 able to give an elementary description of the annual cycle of work in the apiary;